njwatson32/rt-expiration/draft-watson-oauth-refresh-token-expiration.md

 expire earlier if the authorization server also enforces a maximum duration between refresh token rotations.

-If the user renews their consent, the authorization server SHOULD update the expiration time of existing refresh tokens.
-The authorization server MUST NOT accept expired refresh tokens, even if it has no way to update the expiration time of existing refresh tokens.
+If the user renews their consent, the authorization server MAY update the expiration time of existing refresh tokens if their lifetime was truncated due to user consent expiration.
+The authorization server MUST NOT accept expired refresh tokens for any purpose, even if it has no way to update the expiration time of existing refresh tokens.

 # Token endpoint response